|Home Copywriting Samples Journalism Samples Book Editing FAQs Clients Bio Contact Me|

-Joel Samberg is an author, editor, advertising and public relations copywriter, journalist and playwright in Connecticut.
-He began writing professionally at the age of 17 as a stringer for his hometown newspaper, The Westbury Times, and continued as a student journalist at Hofstra University, from which he graduated in 1979 with a degree in communication arts.
+Joel began writing professionally at the age of 17 as a stringer for his hometown newspaper, the Westbury Times, and continued on-the-job training as a student journalist at Hofstra University.

-Several of Joel's short plays have been performed on stage, including "Six Tens from a Fifty,” produced by the Love Creek Theatre Company in New York City, and "The Ballad of Bobby Blue,” which debuted at the Phoenix Stage Company in Naugatuck, CT.
+Two of Joel's plays have been brought to life on stage, including "Six Tens from a Fifty," a series of 10-minute pieces performed in New York City in 2007, and "The Bittersweet Ballad of Bobby Blu," a one-act performed in 2013 in Connecticut.

 He appears as an on-camera commentator in a Karen Carpenter episode of the anthology television series, "Too Young to Die," and performed dual roles in an unsold reality show pilot for the Bravo network called "Zinging Telegrams."